LoL Patch 26.9 New Items: Doran's Bow, Helm & Shiv Rework

 The On-Hit Build Ecosystem Gets a Keystone

-Paired with champions who also benefit from Doran’s Bow as a start, Riot has effectively built a new on-hit identity for Season 2 from first item to third item completion.
-This is a deliberate design direction, not a coincidence.
+The Statikk Shiv rework creates a coherent on-hit mid-game spike.
+Paired with Doran’s Bow as a start, Riot has effectively built a new on-hit identity for Season 2 from first item to third item completion.

 Boot Meta Shifts